imagesid/AI-Theory-Project/README.md

 ## Q-Learning Algorithm
 Q-Learning is a model-free, off-policy reinforcement learning algorithm used to find the optimal action-selection policy.
 In Q-Learning, the agent learns the Q-value of a state-action pair, which represents the expected cumulative reward the agent will receive by taking that action in that state and following the optimal policy thereafter.
 The Q-value is updated iteratively using the Bellman equation until convergence.

+## Environtment
+I developed this code in Conda Environtment with Python Version 3.10

 ## Getting Started
 To run this project, first clone this repository.
 Then, install the required dependencies by running the following command: